Streets of Laredo (novel): Part II: The Manburner

-As Call and Brookshire search for Joey Garza, they discover that he is not the only outlaw preying on the railroad.
-A string of strange murders soon leads Call to the pursuit of a ghost from the past — Mox Mox (or, as the Apache call him, "The Snake You Do Not See").
+As Call and Brookshire search for Joey Garza, they discover he is not the only outlaw preying on the railroad.
+A string of strange murders soon leads Call to pursue a ghost from the past — Mox Mox (or, as the Apache call him, "The Snake You Do Not See").
 A former flunky of Blue Duck, of Lonesome Dove fame, Mox Mox is known for burning his captives alive.
-Mox Mox was thought to have been killed years before, but had just been in hiding at sea, and has now returned to the head of a murderous gang.
+Mox Mox was thought to have been killed years before but had just been in hiding at sea and has now returned to the head of a murderous gang.
 The news is especially traumatic for Lorie, who herself had nearly been burned by the villain while she was a captive of Blue Duck.
 Fearing for the lives of her children, Lorie sends them to Nebraska, to the protection of her friend Clara Allen.
 She then sets off to find Pea Eye to warn him.
 Pea Eye and the Kickapoo Famous Shoes, unaware of the threat of Mox Mox, continue south to find Captain Call.
 They are thrown into the Presidio jail when the sheriff accuses Famous Shoes of being a horse thief (he came across Famous Shoes eating a dead horse several years ago and decided that it was stolen) and decides to hang him.
-Captain Call hears of their plight and frees them from jail (near-killing the sheriff in the process in a furious beating) and continues in pursuit of Mox Mox.
+Captain Call hears of their plight and frees them from jail (nearly killing the sheriff in the process with a furious beating) and continues in pursuit of Mox Mox.
 He ambushes the gang just as they are about to burn two children alive, killing outright all but two — Quick Jimmy, a renegade Cherokee, who escapes unscathed, and Mox Mox himself, who limps off to die.

 Part III: Maria's Children

-After rescuing Pea Eye and Famous Shoes from a corrupt bordertown sheriff, Call and his gang close in on Joey Garza.
+After rescuing Pea Eye and Famous Shoes from the corrupt bordertown sheriff, Call and his gang close in on Joey Garza.
 Ned Brookshire is killed in a scuffle; the anticipated confrontation between Call and Joey leaves Call seriously wounded; Lorie must amputate a leg to save him.
 The Mexican bandit is instead shot and mortally wounded by Pea Eye.
 Garza then drags himself back to his native village and attempts to kill his younger siblings, Teresa and Rafael, for whom he has long reserved his greatest hatred.
-Maria, mother of the three children, attempts to stop Joey; he stabs her.
+Maria, the mother of the three children, attempts to stop Joey; he stabs her.
 A local villager then shoots Joey dead.
 Maria dies from her wounds, and at her request, Pea Eye and Lorie adopt Maria's two surviving children, returning with them to their farm.
 Call, crippled and no longer able to pursue bandits, goes to live with them.
-He becomes increasingly attached to Teresa, Maria's blind daughter, demonstrating for the first time an attachment to anyone besides Gus McCrae, and perhaps, secretly, his son Newt.
+He becomes increasingly attached to Teresa, Maria's blind daughter, demonstrating for the first time an attachment to anyone besides Gus McCrae and, perhaps, secretly, his son Newt.